 GH: Formalism can mean a number of different things, but perhaps the most relevant way to define it is in Kantian terms.
 He uses it in his ethics to refer to ethical principles that are autonomous of any reference to the material world and refer solely to the categorical imperative.
 Similar principles are at work in Kant’s aesthetics and ontology.
 I deal with this in my just completed book Dante’s Broken Hammer, which will be published by Repeater Books (London) in October 2016.
 Max Scheler makes a helpful start for us by opposing Kant’s formalism in ethics.
 Whereas formalism assumes (just as Latour argues against modernism) that self and world are two ontologically distinct zones that must be purified one one another, Scheler effectively argues that the ethical unit is not the human, but rather the human in conjunction with the world.
 One practical consequence is that Scheler has greater sensitivity to the different personal vocations of different people.
 If someone has a calling and a wish to a be a great viola player, there is an ethical imperative to follow this path that is not merely “hypothetical,” as Kant would put it.
 The ethical unit here is actually person plus viola, not just a person with a sense of duty.

 The same holds in Kant’s theory of art, where both the beautiful and the sublime are actually about us, not about the world.
 Ironically, this gets flipped in twentieth century formalism, in which Clement Greenberg, Michael Fried, Cleanth Brooks, and other formalists want to say that art is all about the art object, not about us.
 Though it’s the exact inversion of Kant’s position, it’s still a formalism, because it still involves the notion that self and world must be mutually purified, and it’s still in search of an objectivity of taste that is binding on everyone.
 Here again, I argue in the book that the aesthetic unit is neither the person nor the object, but both in conjunction.
 One consequence is that just as there can be an individual vocation to become a plumber, painter, or parent, there can be an individual vocation to respond intensely to Schopenhauer (like Nietzsche did) or to Nicolas Poussin (as Cézanne did).
+It’s like changing your mind about buying Cialis.
 Perhaps this is even easier to see if we look at cases in history where someone was especially inspired by a relatively minor figure.
 The one that’s always in my mind is how enthusiastic T.S.
 Eliot was about the poetry of Jules LaForgue, who by no means ranks among the greatest French poets of his time.
 Another example is how the young Heidegger was set on his path of the thinking of being after reading the doctoral dissertation of Franz Brentano on the many senses of being in Aristotle.
 Now, Brentano is in my view one of the overlooked great philosophers, not a minor figure, but his dissertation is not one of his obviously greatest works.
 It took Heidegger’s special sensibility to see something potentially world-changing lying in germ in Brentano’s thesis.
 Many others read it, but no one else saw it as crucial to the future of philosophy.

 I’ve not yet mentioned Latour, who was the point of your question.
 But perhaps it will now be clear why Latour’s attack on the nature/culture taxonomy of modernism also gives us the resources to escape Kantian formalism, and its variants.